BgeeDB/bgee_web/src/markdown/support/Download-files/geneExpression.md

 - expression status generated from each data type are provided (present, absent, no data).
 - number of present high quality and present low quality calls from each data type.
-- number of absent high quality and absent low quality calls from _in situ_, Affymetrix, and RNA-Seq.
+- number of absent high quality and absent low quality calls from _in situ_ and RNA-Seq.
 - data type for which calls are observed.
 Each call is observed in at least one data type.

 ## Download file details